Adaptive Human Trajectory Prediction via Latent Corridors: Related Work

 \section{Related Work}

 \textbf{Human Trajectory Prediction} is a well-studied problem with a long and rich history~\cite{rudenko2020human}.
 Prediction methods started from simple models such as social forces~\cite{599328, helbing1995social}, and later added multimodality through Gaussian processes~\cite{tay2008modelling}.
-Recently, modern learning-based predictors have made significant progress in incorporating social interactions between humans as modelled via RNNs~\cite{vemula2018social, ivanovic2019trajectron, salzmann2020trajectron++}, GANs~\cite{gupta2018social}, or conditional VAEs~\cite{mangalam2020not}, all while generating multimodal future trajectories.
-Another line of works incorporate the scene context in predictions, getting neural network features from a scene map~\cite{kitani2012activity, varshneya2017human, 8354239, lee2017desire, sadeghian2019sophie}, and more recently using transformers~\cite{ngiam2021scene,salzmann2023hst}.
-A few works have incorporated the scene context by projecting the trajectories into heatmaps so that the network can reason in image space~\cite{mangalam2021goals,cao2020long}, allowing for longer-term predictions.
+Recently, modern learning-based predictors have made significant progress in incorporating social interactions between humans modelled via RNNs~\cite{vemula2018social, ivanovic2019trajectron, salzmann2020trajectron++}, GANs~\cite{gupta2018social}, or conditional VAEs~\cite{mangalam2020not}, all while generating multimodal future trajectories.
+Another line of work incorporates the scene context in predictions, getting neural network features from a scene map~\cite{kitani2012activity, varshneya2017human, 8354239, lee2017desire, sadeghian2019sophie,marchetti2020mantra, manh2018scene}, embedding gridded scene context in an LSTM~\cite{manh2018scene,xue2018ss}, and more recently using transformers~\cite{ngiam2021scene,salzmann2023hst}.
+A few works incorporate scene context by projecting the trajectories into heatmaps so that the network can reason in image space~\cite{mangalam2021goals,cao2020long}, allowing for longer-term predictions.
 Our work builds upon these advances by adapting an RGB scene-aware pre-trained trajectory predictor \cite{mangalam2021goals} over time.